 At the end of the year 2009, the Company signed temporary agreements with its lenders with revised covenants and interest rates for the years 2009 and 2010.
-One of these temporary agreements was extended through 2011, 2012 and 2013 by one of the banks (European Investment Bank) but further waivers were not required by the other two banks.
-This waiver has now changed slightly and extended for 2014.
-All effective covenants were fulfilled by the Company in 2013.
+One of these temporary agreements was extended to 2014 by one of the banks (European Investment Bank) but further waivers were not required by the other two banks.
+The Company does not consider a waiver will be necessary in 2015 as the original covenants are expected to be fulfilled.
+All effective covenants were fulfilled by the Company in 2014.